micahvandegrift/fermentology/enhance process.md

 TEXT
 ---
-- edit the text/transcript to make it less talky, more read-y without changing the gist of it
+- edit the text/transcript to make it less talky, more read-y without changing the gist of it [DONE]
 - add headings/subheads as makes sense- add block quotes as makes sense (maybe just 1-2 per talk).
+[DONE]
 - link to external research or resources mentioned using pubpub's citations feature.
 Should be at least one link per paragraph.
 Attempt to always link to open access resources.
+[NEED HELP WITH THIS]

 IMAGES
 ---
 - identify several places where an image might be useful.
-Decide if that should be a photo, data viz, table, etc.
+Decide if that should be a photo, data viz, table, etc. [DONE]
 - source images primarily from: Europeana, DPLA, NC State digital archives, wikimedia, Flickr (triple check copyrights before using).
 If there is a data viz to create, check with Micah to see if DVS can work on it.
+[DONE]
 - embed imagery using Storiiies, KnightLabs tools, native viewer embed code from Internet Archive, or directly in PubPub.
+[DONE]

 COMMENTARY
 ---
 - Using PubPub's features (footnotes, discussion/annotations) add a new layer of commentary to the text.
 This is where we can pull in other scholarly public resources, natgeo, NYT, Discovery channel, wikimedia/pedia/data, etc. etc.
 - Where possible link back to the speakers research (papers, website)
 ---
-WORK FLOW: Kelsey Dufresne
+#WORK FLOW: Kelsey Dufresne
+===
 On TEXT: Because I had worked previously on Fermentology with the Bee Bread piece, I had familiarity with PubPub, as well as what we were trying to accomplish with these pages and corresponding transcripts.
 Following Micah's advice, I used the Bee Bread piece as a model for Wild Sourdough.

 Process: